Complying with NYC Fair Workweek Laws 2024

 Just Cause employment protection

 Fair Workweek also includes a set of employment protection laws called Just Cause.
 Just Cause removes “at-will” employment for hourly workers that have worked 30 or more days in an organization.
+Employers can only take specific actions, such as reducing an employee’s schedule by more than 15% or terminating an employee, after following clear disciplinary procedures.

 NYC Fair Workweek Regulations and Penalties: Predictive Scheduling Laws